hrydgard/ppsspp-site/docs/getting-started/introduction.md

 ## Installing PPSSPP

 On Android, you can install PPSSPP like any other app from the Google Play Store or from the Huawei store, if that's what your device has.
-If your device doesn't have access to these stores, you can install the app by downloading the APK and then "sideloading" it onto your device.
+If your device doesn't have access to these stores, you can install the app by downloading the APK and then "side-loading" it onto your device.

 On PC, you have the option of a "portable" install (just a zip file to unzip where you want it) or you can use a traditional installer.